edithcare/kubernetes-secret-sealer/README.md

   -tt, --templatetype           add template type to the output file.
 Examples: kubernetes.io/dockerconfigjson or Opaque

   -a, --annotations JSON        add annotations to the metadate in the output file.
-Examples: kubernetes.io/dockerconfigjson or Opaque
+Examples: '{"kubernetes-deploy.shopify.io/ejson-secret": "true"}'

+  -l, --labels JSON             add labels to the metadate in the output file.
+Examples: '{"name": "quay-io-sdase"}'

   --help                        Show this message and exit.